pinely-international/tama/docs/docs/learn/learn.md

 :::info

-Any JSX may work well in Proton, it depends on deviations from React/Proton JSX, but you can fix them with [JSX customization](./custom/custom-jsx.md).
+Any JSX may work well in TamaJs, it depends on deviations from React/Tama JSX, but you can fix them with [JSX customization](./custom/custom-jsx.md).

 :::